MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 The simplest configuration for this feature involves a single front-end and back-end, called a **one-box** configuration.
 These components are defined as follows:

-+ A **front-end** acts as a http REST endpoint with which DeployR users can interact directly to make API calls.
++ A **front-end** acts as a http REST endpoint with which users can interact directly to make API calls.
 It can also access data in the database, and send jobs to be computed on the back-end.

 + A **back-end** is used to execute R code as a session or service.